k21009051/Mustacchio-V2-Write-up/badbyte/README.md

 -Cth
 :)
 ```
-This may indicate that the current theme is vulnerable.

 ## Wordpress Enumeration

-After using dynamic port forwarding and proxychains to bypass the firewall, I evaluated the web server running on port 80 using nmap with http-wordpress-enum and wpscan.
+After using dynamic port forwarding and proxychains to bypass the firewall, I evaluated the webserver running on port 80 using nmap with http-wordpress-enum and wpscan.

 ```
 proxychains nmap -sT 127.0.0.1 --script=http-wordpress-enum